mooneyfin/hpai_outbreaks_mn/README.md

 ## 1. Data

 Raw and large processed data files are **not included in this GitHub repository**.
 They are archived on Zenodo (see DOI below).
-The key analysis-ready dataframes and fitted model objects are included in this repository as RDS files so that downstream analyses can be reproduced without the full data archive.
+The key analysis-ready dataframes and fitted model objects are included in this repository as RDS files to run analyses.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18983407.svg)](https://doi.org/10.5281/zenodo.18983407)